Table of Contents

 The best treatment for mastocytosis may be to stay away from the things that seem to trigger your symptoms.
 It may help if you and your doctor list all the things that cause you to experience symptoms.
 Did your symptoms start after you were exposed to heat or cold?
 Felt stressed?
 Took a certain medicine?
 Got an insect bite?
 Share your list of triggers with your doctor.

-Because mastocytosis can cause a severe allergic reaction in some people, it's a good idea to keep an emergency kit with you at all times so you can give yourself medicine to stop a dangerous reaction.
+Mastocytosis can cause a severe allergic reaction in some people.
+It’s a good idea to keep an emergency kit with you at all times.
+This way, you can give yourself medicine to stop a dangerous reaction.

 - Do I have mastocytosis?